-The full video interview of this article can be seen at www.unquote.com/2165592.
+This is part of a video interview which can be seen in full at www.unquote.com unquote.com/analysis

 Antitrust allegations can lead to serious legal and financial struggles for GPs.
 Yet, antitrust compliance is still not a hot issue in private equity, according to Baker & McKenzie.
 Anneken Tappe reports